min2ha/ukwa-site/content/target/47273/index.en.md

   "subject": "Brexit"
 }

-# Campaign to Protect Rural England: The future of agricultural policy is in our hands

 Brexit presents a real opportunity to design a food and farming system fit for the 21st Century.